fluct/fluct/README.md

 ### package.json
 In addition to information about npm, a fluct application's package.json has some fluct-specific metadata, such as `fluct.restapiId` and `fluct.roleArn`.
-Because fluct has no support to generate IAM roles yet, you need to manually create an IAM role that has `AWSLambdaBasicExecutionRole` and configure its ARN into `fluct.roleArn` property.

 ```json
 {